 Port’s often relegated to the festive period, and forgotten about for the rest of the year (at least, in the UK).
-Which is a shame, as if you look beyond the standard ruby port, there are several other delicious types, particularly the varieties that are aged for longer periods of time.
+This is a shame as if you look beyond the standard ruby port, there are several other delicious types, particularly the varieties that are aged for longer periods of time.
 There’s also some interesting chemistry behind these varieties and how they transform during ageing.

 As ports age, the anthocyanin concentration decreases as they react to form other compounds.
 Pyranoanthocyanins are one such group of compounds, and their gradual creation is the partial cause of a shift towards orange hues.
 The anthocyanins can also react with each other to form larger, polymeric pigments over time.
 These shift the colour further towards orange and brown.
 The tawny ports, aged for long periods in oak barrels, lose their deep red colour and take on the colouration that lends them their name.